yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 #### Release Highlights
 This version upgrades Tyk Gateway and Tyk Dashboard to v5.2.3 and Tyk Portal to 1.8.1.

-##### Stable release of Tyk Stack, Tyk Dashboard, Tyk Developer Portal, and bootstrapping :tada:
+##### Stable release of Tyk Stack, Tyk Dashboard, Tyk Developer Portal and bootstrapping :tada:

 ##### New Gateway parameters
-This version enhances Gateway charts by introducing configurations for Opentelemetry.
+This version enhances Gateway charts by introducing configurations for OpenTelemetry.
 Their usage can be found in values.yaml:

 ```yaml
     # opentelemetry is used to configure opentelemetry for Tyk Gateway